-If your mask isn’t fitting properly, it might lead you to turn the pressure settings up to try to get more air in your lungs, which can lead to air swallowing.
-Fitting your mask properly can make a big difference in your results for the same air pressure, which means you might be comfortable with a lower air pressure.
+If your mask isn’t fitting properly, it might lead you to turn the pressure settings up to try to get more air in your lungs, which can lead to air swallowing with CPAP.
+Fitting your mask properly can make a big difference in your results for the same air pressure, which means you might be comfortable with lower air pressure.

 Try a Different Mask

-For some people, the problem is related to air being pushed in through the mouth.
+When the air becomes pushed through the mouth, it can cause gas problems.
 For other people, the problem is swallowing outside air.
-If you have a nose-only mask, try one that includes a mouth coverage.
+If you have a nose-only mask, try one that includes mouth coverage.
 If you have a mouth only mask, try moving to a nose-only mask, if you can adapt to these.
 In general, the mask shouldn’t make a difference, but sometimes it does.

 Get Treatment for GERD

 Many people with sleep apnea experience gastroesophageal reflux disease (GERD).
 Some of the symptoms of this may diminish with sleep apnea treatment, but the cause hasn’t necessarily gone away.
-GERD is related to a weak esophageal sphincter (valve), which is supposed to keep air out of the stomach as well as keeping acid in.
+A weak esophageal sphincter (valve) can cause GERD.
+Usually, the esophageal sphincter keeps air out of the stomach as well as keeping acid in.
 Some people report that GERD treatments reduce the amount of air they swallow.

 Change Your Sleeping Position